shreyasrajesh0308/NNDL-proj/README.md

 2. [Automated classification of L/R hand movement EEG signals using advanced feature extraction and machine learning](https://arxiv.org/pdf/1312.2877.pdf): Data preprocessing - MATLAB toolbox for filtering, Automatic Artifact Removal, Epoch Extraction and ICA.
 Basic comparison between performance of nn vs svm.
 Can potentialy maybe incorporate Epoch Extraction for preprocessing.
 3. [The effects of pre-filtering and individualizing components for electroencephalography neural network classification](https://ieeexplore.ieee.org/document/7925289): data preprocessing - butterworth filter followed by ICA.
 Uses basic NN architecture.

+*Transformers*
+1. [BENDR: Using Transformers and a Contrastive Self-Supervised Learning Task to Learn From Massive Amounts of EEG Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8261053/): pretrains of some massive EEG datasets (MMI, BCIC, ERN, SSC, P300) and then fintunes for tasks (not this paper does not focus on MI).
+Uses bert inspired architecture (specifically mimics wav2vec2.0 as the paper focuses on speech extraction from EEG), with CTC loss and contrastive learning.